oracle-samples/oracle-db-examples/javascript/nashorn/ReadMe-JavaScript-OJVM.md

 The embedded JVM in Oracle database 12 Release 2 (DB 12.2.0.1) supports Java SE 8 therefore the Nashorn engine.

-## Here are the steps for running JavaSript in the Orace database, using Nashorn on OJVM.
+## Steps for running JavaSript in the Oracle database, using Nashorn on OJVM.

 * **load the JavaScript file in the database as a Java Resource** loadjava -v -u username/password hello.js  <-- replace hello.js by your JS file